 When sizing a solar power system for cold regions, the winter sun hour rating for the location is absolutely critical.
 Never accept a system that has been sized based on the average annual sun hours because it will eventually fail during the long cold winter.
 The lower the sun hour rating for the location, the more solar panels and batteries are needed to collect and store energy when sunlight is weak and days are short.

-The farther north the location, the steeper solar array should be angled to maximize the angle of sun insolation.
+The farther north the location, the steeper the solar array's angle to maximize sun insolation.
 In addition, the steep angle facilitates snow shedding off the face of the module to reduce snow accumulation.
-Also check the average accumulated snowfall for the area.
+Also, check the average accumulated snowfall for the area.
 The solar arrays should be installed high enough to not be covered by snowdrifts.

 Batteries perform best at about 21C (70F).
-As temperatures decrease, internal resistance increases which reduces the battery capacity.
+As temperature decreases, internal resistance increases which reduces the battery capacity.
 Temperature is a critical factor to consider; make sure to source reliable data for temperatures in the region before sizing the system.
-Here’s why: a battery that delivers 100% of its capacity at 70F may only deliver 50% of at 18C (0F).
+Here’s why: a battery that delivers 100% of its capacity at 70F may only deliver 50% at -18C (0F).

 For example, according to East Penn’s specifications, its 110Ah rated battery delivers 100% capacity at +30C (86F).
 The same battery delivers only 50% battery capacity at -20C (-4F), or 55Ah.
 To compensate for the periods of extreme cold, the size of the battery bank must be doubled.

 110 Ah Battery Energy Capacity at -20C = 50%, or 55Ah.